 Exactly what happened wasn’t reported, only that Grunelt was arrested and had been living, “in a little cave in the Park, near Seventy-Second Street” for a month.

-The secluded character of the Cave however was to proves it’s un-doing.
-In 1929 alone, 335 men were arrested for “annoying women in the Park”, the Times noting that the Indian Cave was particularly favoured.
+The secluded character of the Cave proved to be its un-doing.
+In 1929 alone, 335 men were arrested for “annoying women in the Park”, the Times noting that the Native American cave was particularly favoured.
 Five years later, the Parks Department sealed up the Cave for good.

 Today however, once you’ve found the steps, and are in the hidden inlet, sitting in the mouth of the Cave, it is one of the quietest, most secluded spots in the city, largely because no-one knows it is there!